Have you ever thought about how much all those old electric-battery exit signs, buzzing away 24/7, are costing you? It might be more than you think.

 How big is the problem?

 The prevalence of old-tech battery powered exit signs is widespread, with two to four signs per floor in most buildings, and possibly countless more in various commercial, industrial, government, and non-residential buildings nationwide.
 Collectively they generate huge amounts of carbon dioxide emissions, consume significant electricity and produce high volumes of eWaste and plastic waste as signs fail.
 Upon failure, the industry norm is to replace the whole sign, generating kilograms of plastic waste and eWaste.
-Less than 10% is recycled.
+Only around 5% of exit signs are recycled.

 The cumulative costs of using battery powered exit signs span beyond financial considerations, encompassing environmental impacts such as excessive emissions, battery usage, and the disposal of plastic, electronic components, and batteries.
 You can estimate the costs of your exit sign fleet on your business, using our online calculator.